fqantonio/aqua/JOURNAL.md

 ![](Photos/entradaÁgua2.jpeg)

+### CONCLUSION

+Water is coming in through the four screw holes and the both electrical wires that powers the engine.
+But it doesn't go directly into the boat, it enters the hull and then comes out through interior grooves in the bow... that are result of the way the boat was built...
+I'll insulate it as best I can... and hope for the best.
+I use silicone in the wire hole and the screws.

-Conclusion: No data collected yet... just see what's going on... audible warnings... battery heating... we should have an internal temperature sensor.
+No data collected yet... just see what's going on: audible warnings that needed to be understanded, seems to have same battery heating (we should have an internal temperature sensor).
 Strange sound... try to understand what it means... it's not from the pixwack because we don't have the buzzer (well, we don't have it now but we had it, it broke)... but the button to start the engines before arming in the MP software... it has... investigate what it means.
 It working alright.
-We will came back to it in October, now, vacations!
+We plan to repaint the hulls in October.
+So, we will came back to it in October, now, vacations!

 ![](Photos/inWater.jpeg)